typedb/typedb-studio/.circleci/build-workbase-win/README.md

 # Custom Windows Server image

 A prebuilt image (`circleci-workbase-build`) is used to execute CI steps.
-This is how it can be recreated:

-`template_setup.ps1`
+These are the steps to recreate it:

+1. Create a template file `template_setup.ps1` locally:

 ```
 New-LocalUser -Name template -Password $(ConvertTo-SecureString "template_password" -AsPlainText -Force)
 Add-LocalGroupMember -Group "Administrators" -Member "template"